veritrans/veritrans-android/documentation.md

 ```

-* Then execute Transaction using following method and add **TransactionCallback** to get response back
+* Now, execute Transaction using following method and add **TransactionCallback** to get response
+back

 ```